deemun/eventbrite-dashboard-materialize/README.md

 # eventbrite-dashboard-materialize

-Recreated a responsive rendition of Eventbrite's Event Dashboard, using the Materialize framework.
+Responsive rendition of Eventbrite's Event Dashboard, using the Materialize framework.

 #Instructions